 Arrange 6 whole cinnamon rolls in a triangle Christmas tree shape in the center of the baking sheet.
 Next place one cinnamon roll at the bottom for the Christmas tree stump.

 Bake at 375°F. for 13 to 19 minutes or until deep golden brown.

-Loosen tree carefully with pancake turner.
+Loosen the tree carefully with a spatula.

 Decorate as desired with sprinkles and top with a star.

 - Christmas Tree Meringue Cookies

 Cinnamon roll Christmas tree

 - 7 cinnamon rolls 1 Can of cinnamon rolls

 - Heat oven to 375°F and grease the baking sheet or spray with non stick cooking spray.

 - Remove cinnamon rolls from can and the container of icing.
 Set the container of icing to the side.